9217 Gates-Hillman Center

 implementation of compilers for higher-order, typed languages.

-Last Spring, I am teaching Foundations of Programing Languages (15-312), an undergraduate course on programming language theory.
+In Spring 2015, I taught Foundations of Programing Languages (15-312), an undergraduate course on programming language theory.

 In Fall 2014, I taught Constructive Logic (15-317), an undergraduate course on intuitionistic logic, proof theory, and logic programming.